Closures Continue In John Ek And Whelp Wildfires

 MINNEAPOLIS (WCCO) – Closures continue in northern Minnesota due to the ongoing John Ek and Whelp Wildfires.

 According to the U.S. Forest Service, Superior National Forest lands and roads along the upper Gunflint Trail are closed including roads along Cook County 12/Gunflint Trail beginning at the Cook County 92 intersection and to the end of the Gunflint Trail.
-Trails End, Iron Lake campgrounds and South Lake are also closed.READ MORE: $100 COVID Vaccine Incentive Extended In Wisconsin
+Trails End, Iron Lake campgrounds and South Lake are also closed.READ MORE: 66 COVID Cases Reported At Albert Lea Schools So Far This Year

 Most of the Boundary Waters Canoe Area Wilderness closure has been lifted, but temporary flight restrictions remain in place over the fire areas.

 According to authorities, crews have flown into the John Ek fire to “improve portages and sprinkler systems” along the east and west sides.
-Structure protection crews are also said to be working on the south side of the Gunflint Trail in the areas of Poplar Lake, Round Lake, and Tuscarora Lodge.READ MORE: Group Of MN Lawmakers Gathers At Capitol In Support Of Line 3, Oppose Visit From ‘DC Squad’
+Structure protection crews are also said to be working on the south side of the Gunflint Trail in the areas of Poplar Lake, Round Lake, and Tuscarora Lodge.READ MORE: Minnesota Weather: Warmer Temps, Sunshine For Labor Day Weekend; Pop-Up Showers Possible

-The USFS says crews will begin constructing a contingency line on the south side of the Whelp fire from Phoebe Lake to Sawbill Campground Friday.
+The John Ek fire is roughly 1,350 acres, while the Whelp fire is 50 acres.
+Both are 0% contained.

+Officials say that fire behavior has been minimal since last weekend’s rain, and recent cooler and cloudy weather has reduced the visible fire.
+However, the sunshine this weekend will increase fire smoldering.

 To see the current John Ek/Whelp closures, full forest order and other alerts, click here.